vlab-research/docs.vlab.digital/content/vlab/core-concepts.md

 2. What should the ads look like?
 This is called `Creative`.
 3. How should the ads be targeted to different types of people?
 This is defined with `Variables` and `Strata`.
 4. How much money can be spent on advertising and over what period of time?
 This is called `Recruitment`.
 5. How will Virtual Lab know how many, and what type, of people have been fully recruited?
-This involves configuring a `Source` and defining a set of `Inference Variables` used to determine stratification.
+This involves configuring a `Data Source` and defining a set of `Data Extraction` variables used to determine stratification.